+IV.
 DISCUSSION

 The present method provides a means of generating an estimate of transition probabilities from parallel tempering MD simulations of biomolecules as a continuous function of temperature.
-Even at intermediate temperatures not included in the simulation the estimate is much more precise than that with either single-temperature methods.
-At low temperatures, where some transitions are not observed at all, small transition probabilities can still be estimated.
+Even at intermediate temperatures not included in the simulation the estimate is much more precise than that obtained with either single-temperature methods.
+At low temperatures, at which some transitions are not observed at all, low transition probabilities can still be estimated.